 Salomoni points to the huge crowds that line the Giro route each day as evidence for his assertion.
 Saturday and Sunday, he describes simply as “crazy”.
 Weekday visits from the Giro spark impromptu holidays.
 “I was in Verona at the time trial last week.
 There were thousands and thousands of people outside offices.”

 Salomoni readily admits that triumph in the Tour de France would be of greater commercial significance to Wilier, but says that, like all Italians, the Giro is in his heart.

 “The Tour de France is more famous, but it’s more difficult to win the Giro,” he says.
 “From the technical side of the race, it’s long and difficult.
 It’s not just A to B. Everyday there are difficulties.”

-Twice Wilier has tasted the success of overall victory at the Giro, most recently with the belated installation as 2011 champion of Michele Scarponi ahead of this year’s race, following Alberto Contador’s disqualification, and once in 1948 with the victory of Fiorenzo Magni.
+Twice Wilier has tasted the success of overall victory at the Giro, most recently with the belated installation of Michele Scarponi as 2011 champion ahead of this year’s race, following Alberto Contador’s disqualification, and once in 1948 with the victory of the legendary Fiorenzo Magni.

 Magni’s victory, achieved by just 11 seconds, the smallest margin in the Giro’s history, but more impressively at the expense of three-time winner (and double Tour champion) Gino Bartali, remains a source of pride at Wilier, says Salomoni.